 With the sophistication of this threat, it not unreasonable to assume that the attackers were able to reverse-engineer the app to understand how it was bound to a user’s device (if at all) and how it communicated with the bank’s server-side APIs.
 Mobile app shielding with runtime protection would have added yet another layer of security control that would have made the fraudster’s job that much more time consuming and expensive.

-In addition to reverse-engineering mitigation, app shielding with runtime-protection offers several capabilities that make it more difficult for attackers to carry-out an attack on mobile banking apps and users:
+In addition to reverse-engineering mitigation, app shielding with runtime-protection offers several mobile banking application security capabilities that make it more difficult for attackers to carry-out a cyberattack on mobile banking apps and users:

 - Preventing app impersonation by detecting app repackaging (i.e., maliciously modifying and re-publishing an app)

 - Identifying code modification and/or injection of malicious runtime libraries into an app

 - Reducing the risk of data leakage by stopping screenshots and malicious keyboards

 - Detecting privilege escalation by recognizing jailbroken or rooted devices

 - Mitigating UI overlay attacks by preventing foreground override on Android devices

 Summary and Cybersecurity

 In the end, to protect their bank customers and institutions from continued evolution of security risks from hackers, financial institutions must take a layered approach to online banking fraud consisting of strong customer authentication, server-side risk analytics, and advanced mobile app security including mobile app shielding with runtime protection.